Jack-Works/Jack-Works.github.io/bayesian-conspiracy/experiments/2019/sept-web-ext-with-esm.md

 ### 💥 No Tree-shaking

-It seems impossible to use tree-shaking with `@pika/web`.
+It seems impossible to use tree-shaking with `snowpack`.
 It doesn't scan your code to drop all unused dependencies.
 It tries to transform all packages in `dependencies` to ESModule in your `package.json`.

 Full packages of `lodash-es`, `@material-ui/core` and `@material-ui/icons` are generated with a horrifying size.